brianshumate/hashii/README.md

 ## Why?

-Casually learning the Go programming for various values of great good!
+Casually learning the Go programming language for various values of great good!

 ## How?